johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 ### Vision
 In the fullness of time, the vision that this idea hopes to drive is as follows:

-Bob buys a device that runs a bitcoin node and server (something that look like an Echo Show or Google Home Hub).
+Bob buys a device that runs a bitcoin node and server (something that looks like an Echo Show or Google Home Hub).
 The device arrives in the mail, Bob plugs it in and connects it to Wifi using the touchscreen.
 The devices starts syncing the blockchain and once its complete it presents a QR code for connecting to the server via TOR.
 Bob takes his phone out, installs any wallet that supports the standard protocol and scans the QR code to connect to his own node.
+Bob is now a sovereign Bitcoin user.

 Alice is Bob's friend who he got into Bitcoin.
 Alice trusts Bob and asks Bob if she can use his node.
 Bob shares a link with Alice that she can use to connect to Bob's node till she gets her own at which point Bob can revoke her acccess.